 PROLOGUE STARTS AT 7PM

-On Monday, August 24th, at 7pm, host Ben Steelman of The Star News will sit down (virtually) with author Diane Chamberlain to discuss her latest book, "Big Lies in a Small Town."
+On Monday, May 10th, host Ben Steelman of the Star News will sit down (virtually) with author Patti Callahan Henry to discuss her new book, "Surviving Savannah."

 When Savannah history professor Everly Winthrop is asked to guest-curate a new museum collection focusing on artifacts recovered from the steamship Pulaski, she's shocked.
 The ship sank after a boiler explosion in 1838, and the wreckage was just discovered, 180 years later.
 Everly can't resist the opportunity to try to solve some of the mysteries and myths surrounding the devastating night of its sinking.

 Everly's research leads her to the astounding history of a family of eleven who boarded the Pulaski together, and the extraordinary stories of two women from this family: a known survivor, Augusta Longstreet, and her niece, Lilly Forsyth, who was never found, along with her child.
 These aristocratic women were part of Savannah's society, but when the ship exploded, each was faced with difficult and heartbreaking decisions.
 This is a moving and powerful exploration of what women will do to endure in the face of tragedy, the role fate plays, and the myriad ways we survive the surviving.